- Eligibility

 A customer can receive a maximum of 4 weeks’ rent assistance in a 2 year period.
 This includes any combination of rent in advance and arrears.

-Customers can receive up to 1 week’s rent in advance or rent in arrears provided they’re eligible and they haven’t exceeded the maximum amount of rent assistance.
+Customers can receive up to 1 week's rent in advance provided they’re eligible and they haven’t exceeded the maximum amount of rent assistance.

 Customers may be approved for up to 2 weeks’ rent in advance if they have special circumstances and can demonstrate temporary financial hardship.